jamiehumphries/photodex/README.md

 #### Development

-When running the site via `yarn start` (as above), the server will update and refresh automatically as you make changes, so you can see changes when you refresh the browser window.
+When running the site via `npm start` (as above), the server will update and refresh automatically as you make changes, so you can see changes when you refresh the browser window.

 You can also install the [LiveReload browser extension](http://livereload.com/extensions/) for your browser of choice so that the site will reload automatically following changes, without the need to manually refresh.

 #### Debugging

-With the site running via `yarn start`, you can debug the Node process in Visual Studio Code by using the **Attach** configuration, either:
+With the site running via `npm start`, you can debug the Node process in Visual Studio Code by using the **Attach** configuration, either:

 * Press **F5**; or
 * Open the debug tab and click the green play button